-Benzema was billed as one of the best young players in Europe when he played for Lyon.
+Karim Benzema was billed as one of the best young players in Europe when he played for Lyon.
 In 2009, he made a dream move to Real Madrid on the same summer that Kaka and Cristano Ronaldo joined the club.
-He won the Champions' League in 2014, where he formed the BBC line with Ronaldo and Gareth Bale.
+He won 4 Champions' League titles with Real Madrid, where he formed the BBC line with Ronaldo and Gareth Bale.
 For the national team, he played in the 2014 World Cup Finals, but missed out in the World Cup Finals of 2010.
 He had 81 caps since 2007.

 Éric Abidal (Rhône-Alpes), Jean Djorkaeff (Rhône-Alpes), Georges Carnus (Provence-Alpes-Côte_d'Azur), Blaise Matuidi (Occitanie), Adil Rami (Corsica), Samir Nasri (Provence-Alpes-Côte_d'Azur)

 -- Hugo Lloris replace Georges Carnus (Provence-Alpes-Côte_d'Azur) after the World Cup in 2018.
 He deserved to be considered one of the greatest French goalkeeper.

 -- The team is full of great attack midfielders.
 I took Candela over Jean Djorkaeff because I am not familiar with Djorkaeff.
 Jean is the father of Youri Djorkaeff.
 Eric Abidal was also left off the team.

 -- Both Olympique de Marseille and AS Monaco (independent country) are from Southern France, but not all of their greatest players came from the South.

 -- The backbone of both 1988 World Cup winning team and 2000 Euro winning team came from this region.
 Fabien Barthez, Youri Djorkaeff, Zinedine Zidane, Didier Deschamp, Laurent Blanc and Bixente Lizarazu were starters on the team.
 Frank Leboeuf played in the WC Final against Brazil in 1998.
 Eric Cantona and David Ginola were still in the prime in the late 1990's.

 -- Joel Bats, Manuel Amoros, Alain Giresse and Dominique Rocheteau played with the Golden Generation in the 1980's.
 They were great contributors.